 Mark 13:24-37, Isaiah 64:1-6, Psalm 80: 1-7,17-19 We are in the end times.
 That’s what a few of our members have said when I’ve called during this time of pandemic.
 These times are so different, we’ve never seen anything like …Continue reading →

-We are excited that we can now occasionally gather in person.
-We need to form a list of persons who expect they WILL come to worship on Mother’s Day, Sunday, May 9 at 10:30 AM.
+We are excited that we are now occasionally gathering in person.
+We need to form a list of persons who expect they WILL come to worship with us at 10:30 AM (Home of Norma & Romeo Lozano, 844 West Nebraska Avenue, SE corner Viscaya Parkway).
 Please arrive early to ensure that your car is parked and we are ready to begin on time.
 Continue reading →

 Psalm 106:1-6, 19-23— Matthew 22:1-14 and Philippians 4:1-9 I see a common theme through our Scriptures today.
 We may get it right, we may get it wrong, but through it all God keeps loving us with a relentless love.
 God …Continue reading →